Takai-Oshima-Lombardo methylenation: History

 Following this, a method for chemoselective methylenation of ketones in the presence of aldehydes and for aldehydes in the presence of ketones was disclosed by Takai in 1985 using a similar system of reagents.
 It was determined that the use of zinc, diiodomethane, and either trimethylaluminum or titanium isopropoxide would be selective for methylenation of aldehydes over ketones.
 The selectivity could be reversed by pretreatment of the aldehyde with titanium diethylamide.

 Takai reported conditions which allowed the inversion of the default chemoselectivity of the reaction to allow for selective methylenation of ketones over aldehydes through the use of pretreatment with titanium diethylamide.

 Additional studies from Takai on this system for methylenation in 1987 revealed that slightly modified conditions involving TMEDA considerably changed the reactivity of the reagent.
-Preliminary mixing of titanium tetrachloride with TMEDA followed by addition of zinc to prior to the addition of dibromomethane at room temperature generated a reagent which allowed for methylenation of esters to provide Z alkenyl ethers.
+Preliminary mixing of titanium tetrachloride with TMEDA followed by addition of zinc prior to the addition of dibromomethane at room temperature generated a reagent which allowed for methylenation of esters to provide Z alkenyl ethers.
 This method was then expanded to silyl enol ethers from silyl esters in an additional 1987 disclosure, as well as Z alkenyl sulfides from thioesters and E enamines from amides in a 1998 report, all utilizing the same conditions with critical dependence on TMEDA.
 Although the mechanism was not determined, it is presumed that a Tebbe/Petasis like titanium alkylidene is responsible for this reactivity.

 Takai and coworkers reported an additional variation which allowed for the attack of carboxylic acid derivatives to form enol ethers, alkenyl sulfides, and enamines through attack of esters, thioesters, and amides respectively.
 The variation requires pre-complexation of the active reagent with TMEDA prior to addition of the carboxylic acid derivatives.